15 Tips for a Scream-Free Labor and Delivery

 A lot of times when we talk about childbirth and the amount of pain involved women ask me HOW I could possibly have a pain-free or scream-free labor.

 While this was an awesome and comforting thing it also meant I didn’t want to freak him out.
-Some men just don’t handle seeing their partners in pain very well, others do.
+Some men just don’t handle seeing their partners in pain very well, others can stay calm and supportive.
 But I didn’t want to make it harder on him then the process needed to be so I searched for as much information as I could possibly find about keeping the pain as low as possible.

-Many of these techniques were used by myself and my team to reduce and in some parts eliminate the pain of my labor with Baby G. Looking ahead to the next one I’m sure I’ll be implementing them again and I’ll happily update you with the results of that one as well.
+Many of these techniques were used by myself and my team with the intention of reducing the pain of my first labor and I fully intend to use them ALL again in November when we welcome our new little one.
+I’ll happily update you with the results after that delivery.

 Labor Pain Management tips for BEFORE Labor Starts